-YTM Tunku Abdul Rahman Putra Al-Haj
+YTM Almarhum Tunku Abdul Rahman Putra Al-Haj

-What many do not know is that Tunku initially struggled academically.
-He was notorious for mischief and was not a high performing student, driving concern among his family members until his eldest brother decided to take him to Bangkok, Thailand, to study.
-When Tunku pursued his studies at St. Catherine College in University of Cambridge, his application to stay at the college residence was initially rejected due to discrimination of skin colour.
+Four years later, Tunku won the Kedah State Scholarship and pursued his studies in Law at St Catharine’s College in University of Cambridge.
+His application to stay at the college residence was initially rejected due to the discrimination of his skin colour.
 The application was later accepted upon the discovery that he was a prince, but with dignity, Tunku refused the offer and rented a room throughout his studies.